 They paid a fairly high price for relatively unproven talent out of Europe, but it was a fortuitous decision by Burke.
 He now had the building blocks in place for a strong future for the Canucks.

 The success was not immediate, however, for the Sedins in the NHL.
 They took one more year to build their game at MoDo before heading across the water to Vancouver.
 The first few years were a struggle for Daniel and Henrik, as they were forced to adjust to the more physical North American game.
 In their first four years in the league, Henrik averaged only 36.5 points per season and Daniel just below 38.
 Their fifth season was played in MoDo as the NHL lost its entire season to a lockout.

-The team has also enjoyed as unprecedented run of success at the same time the Sedins have emerged as stars.
-The Canucks made the playoffs the twin first four years in the league, led buy the “West Coast Express” line of Naslund, Bertuzzi and Brendan Morrison.
-The team struggled a bit after the lockout as the Naslund line deteriorated and the Sedins emerged, but beginning in 2008-09, Vancouver made the playoffs five straight seasons, winning the Northwest Division each year, as well as the Presidents’ Trophy twice (recognizing the team with the best overall record in the league).
-In 2010-11, Vancouver made it to the Stanley Cup Finals, before dropping Game 7 to the Boston Bruins.
+The team has also enjoyed an unprecedented run of success at the same time the Sedins have emerged as stars.
+The Canucks made the playoffs the first four years they were in the league, led by the “West Coast Express” line of Naslund, Bertuzzi and Brendan Morrison.
+The team struggled a bit after the lockout, as the Naslund line deteriorated and the Sedins emerged, but beginning in 2008-09, the Canucks made the playoffs five straight seasons, winning the Northwest Division each year, as well as the Presidents’ Trophy twice (recognizing the team with the best overall record in the league).
+In 2010-11, Vancouver made it to the Stanley Cup Final, before dropping Game 7 to the Boston Bruins.